sib-swiss/first-steps-with-python-training/README.md

 If you use/reuse this material, please cite as:

-Wandrille Duchemin, Robin Engler and Orlin Topalov, 2023.
+Robin Engler, Wandrille Duchemin, & Topalov, O. (2023, September 25).
 Course material First steps with Python in Life Sciences.
-Zenodo. <https://doi.org/10.5281/zenodo.7743768>
+Zenodo. https://doi.org/10.5281/zenodo.8376825